Skip to content

 krayne tun-open my-cluster -n ml-team

-# Get tunnel info as JSON
+# Get tunnel info as JSON (global option goes before the subcommand)

-krayne tun-open my-cluster --output json
+krayne -o json tun-open my-cluster

 krayne tun-open output